 SmallHD User Manual (Mac HD) > Library > Application Support > Blackmagic Design > Davinci Resolve or in Windows: C:/ProgramData/Blackmagic Design/DaVinci Resolve/Support/LUT/ 2.
 Select the Edit page at the bottom of the main window 3.
-Drag and drop a video clip from the desktop into the timeline - (any video clip will work, we will only use it to ensure the LUT actually gets applied) , Jan 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 4.
-Click on the Color page at the bottom of the main window
+Drag and drop a video clip from the desktop into the timeline - (any video clip will work, we will only use it to ensure the LUT actually gets applied) 4.
+Click on the Color many at the bettern of the main window.
+4. Click on the Color page at the bottom of the main window